FCU hookup, otherwise known as fan coil unit hookup, is an essential aspect of HVAC systems in commercial and residential buildings.

 This valve will be installed on the return line of the cooling/heating coil when it’s a 2-way type, or we can use a 3-way valve on the bypass.

-The purpose of this valve is to close or open and control the water flow inside the coil to change the temperature based on the temperature signal from the space until it reaches the set point value.
+The purpose of this valve is to open or close and control water flow inside the coil to change the temperature in response to the space temperature signal until it reaches the set point.

-The control of this valve will be through an actuator that is attached to it.
+Control of this valve will be via an attached actuator.

-The actuator will receive its signal from a BMS or the thermostat; then, it takes action either to open or close the valve.
+The actuator receives its signal from a BMS or the thermostat, then takes action to open or close the valve.

 6- Balancing valve:

-Also, it’s called a double regulating valve or DRV.
-It will be installed on the return water line, and it will be responsible for adjusting the flow rate of water inside the coil of the FCU and ensuring no overflow will go to the FCU.
+Also, it’s called a double-regulating valve, or DRV.
+It will be installed on the return water line and will adjust the flow rate in the FCU coil, ensuring no overflow is directed to the FCU.

-The water balancing process happens once in the project cycle before the system’s operation.
+The water balancing process occurs once during the project cycle, before the system’s operation.

 By the way, we can replace the balancing+control valve with only one valve, which is PICV, which will be explained in another blog post.